 - On January 31, 2020, the Company acquired a folding carton facility from Quad/Graphics, Inc. ("Quad"), a commercial printing company.
 The converting facility is located in Omaha, Nebraska and is included in the Americas Paperboard Packaging reportable segment. - On April 1, 2020, the Company acquired the Consumer Packaging Group business from Greif, Inc. ("Greif"), a leader in industrial packaging products and services.
-The acquisition included seven converting facilities across the United States, which are included in the Americas Paperboard Packaging reportable segment. - On May 12, 2021, the Company announced its intent to acquire all of the shares of AR Packaging Group AB ("AR Packaging"), Europe's second largest producer of fiberbased consumer packaging, for approximately \$1.45 billion in cash, subject to customary adjustments.
+The acquisition included seven converting facilities across the United States, which are included in the Americas Paperboard Packaging reportable segment.

+- On May 12, 2021, the Company announced its intent to acquire all of the shares of AR Packaging Group AB ("AR Packaging"), Europe's second largest producer of fiberbased consumer packaging, for approximately \$1.45 billion in cash, subject to customary adjustments.
 The \$1.45 billion acquisition price will be paid in Euros at close.
 As such, on May 14, 2021, the Company entered into deal contingent, foreign exchange forward contracts, with no upfront cash cost, to hedge 700 million Euros of the acquisition price.
 These forward contracts expire if the deal terminates or does not close by May 13, 2022 and are accounted for as derivatives under ASC 815, Derivatives and Hedging.

-On July 1, 2021, the Company acquired substantially all the assets of Americarft Carton, Inc. ("Americarft"), a leader in paperboard folding cartons in North America for \$280 million plus \$8 million for recently purchased equipment subject to customary working capital true-up.
-The acquisition includes seven converting facilities across the United States and will be reported within the Americas Paperboard Packaging reportable segment.
+The Company expects the AR Packaging acquisition to close in early November 2021. - On July 1, 2021, the Company acquired substantially all the assets of Americraft Carton, Inc. ("Americraft"), the largest remaining independent folding carton converter in North America for \$292 million subject to customary working capital true-up.
+The acquisition included seven converting facilities across the United States and is reported within the Americas Paperboard Packaging reportable segment.